-Before we list all stages of B12 deficiency, let’s get the basics right:
+What are the 4 stages of B12 deficiency?
+First, let’s get the basics right:

-B12 is the only vitamin that contains a trace element, cobalt, and it is why the vitamin is also called cobalamin.
-You won’t find B12 in plants, nor can animals produce it.
-What occurs, is that both bacteria and animals feed on cobalt-rich sources, like grass.
-That bacteria ends up multiplying in the gut of these animals, producing B12.
-The rest of the world’s creatures, including us, get our vitamin B12 by eating these prey animals.
+B12 is the only vitamin that contains a trace element, cobalt, which is why it’s called cobalamin.
+You won’t find B12 in plants, and animals can’t produce it either.
+Instead, bacteria that feed on cobalt-rich sources, like grass, produce B12 in the guts of ruminant animals.
+Other creatures, including humans, obtain B12 by eating these animals.

 Your body can store B12 for several years.
-Only when these stores are emptied will you notice any symptoms, and you’ll begin to go through four stages of B12 deficiency, the final of which you will start to see weird neurological signs.
-Permanent damage can then take place, because the nerve system is exceptionally vulnerable to a lack of B12.
+Only when these stores are depleted will you notice symptoms, progressing through four stages of B12 deficiency.
+In the final stage, you’ll start to experience unusual neurological signs.
+At this point, permanent damage can take place, as the nervous system is exceptionally vulnerable to a lack of B12.

-Now, what exactly are the stages of B12 deficiency, and what signs and symptoms accompany them?
-The diagram below is an adaptation of Dr. Herbert’s proposed model, describing the biochemical, metabolic, and clinical changes that occur as B12 repletion progresses to depletion, and eventually to clinical vitamin B12 deficiency:
+What are the four stages of B12 deficiency, and what signs and symptoms accompany them?
+The diagram below is an adaptation of Dr. Herbert’s proposed model, illustrating the biochemical, metabolic, and clinical changes that occur as B12 levels move from repletion to depletion, eventually leading to clinical vitamin B12 deficiency:

 The 4 Stages of B12 Deficiency In Detail

-Here’s a more detailed description of all stages:
+Here’s a more detailed description of all B12 deficiency stages:

 - Stage 1: Early Serum Depletion

-This is the beginning of the B12 deficiency.
-You won’t feel as if anything is wrong at all, because there are no noticeable symptoms.
-However, serum blood levels of B12 begin to drop, the majority of which is likely to be active B12 (holoTC).
+This marks the beginning of B12 deficiency.
+You won’t feel anything is wrong, because there are no noticeable symptoms.
+However, serum blood levels of B12 begin to drop, with the majority likely being active B12 (holoTC).

 - Stage 2: Cellular Depletion